(Magnetic Resonance Angiogram, MRA)

 You will remove any clothing, jewelry, or other objects that may interfere with the scan and put on a gown.

-If it is determined that you need a contrast dye to make blood vessels easier to see, this will be given through an IV.
+If it is determined that you need contrast to make blood vessels easier to see, this will be given through an IV.

 You will be positioned on an examination table directly outside the MRI scanner.

 The table will slide into position, placing you inside the MRI scanner.

 You will need to lie still during the scanning process.
 Any movements can blur the images and cause the results to be less accurate.

 The MRI scanner typically makes a lot of noise, including loud humming noises, so don’t be alarmed.

 The full scan may take an hour or longer.
 This will depend on the type and number of blood vessels that your doctor wishes to examine.

 The scan typically causes no side effects or complications.
 If it is done on an outpatient basis, you are generally free to leave after the magnetic resonance angiography is performed.
 Your doctor will likely schedule a follow-up appointment to review the results of the test at a later date.